-Auth0 strongly recommends that authentication transactions be handled via Universal Login.
-Doing so offers the easiest and most secure way to authenticate users.
-However, some situations may require that authentication forms be directly embedded in an application.
+Auth0 strongly recommends that authentication transactions be handled via Universal Login because it is the easiest and most secure way to authenticate users.
+To learn more, read Centralized Universal Login vs. Embedded Login.
+There are a limited number of situations that may require that authentication forms be directly embedded in an application.
 Although not recommended, cross-origin authentication provides a way to do this.

 What is cross-origin authentication?

-Auth0 provides a cross-origin authentication flow which makes use of third-party cookies.
+Auth0 provides a cross-origin authentication flow that uses third-party cookies.
 The use of third-party cookies allows Lock and Auth0's backend to perform the necessary checks to allow for secure authentication transactions across different origins.
 This helps to prevent phishing when creating a Single Sign-on experience with the Lock widget or a custom login form in your application and it also helps to create a secure login experience even if SSO is not the goal.

 Cross-origin authentication is not recommended and is only necessary when authenticating against a directory using a username and password.
 Social IdPs and enterprise federation use a different mechanism, redirecting via standard protocols like OpenID Connect and SAML.
 Additionally, cross-origin authentication is only applicable to embedded login on the web (using Lock or auth0.js).
 Native applications using embedded login make use of the standard OAuth 2.0 Token endpoint.